 The MCAT Test Section That Is The Most Difficult

-You have taken the first step toward ensuring that you enter your MCAT confidence in the format and prepared to ace the test by being aware of the length of the test and how time will be divided on test day!
+You have taken the first step toward ensuring that you enter your MCAT confidence in the format and are prepared to ace the test by being aware of the length of the test and how time will be divided on test day!

 References